nipunnishamaheeka/Music-Player-Web-With-Html/README.md

-Here is a sample README file for a music player web application that describes the project's features and setup process.
-The README is based on the layout and design shown in the provided image.

----

 # AsmrProg Music Player

 AsmrProg is a modern and responsive music player web application built using HTML, CSS, and JavaScript.
 The application provides users with a seamless experience to explore, play, and manage their music collections with ease.